Snow gone, but officials worry about icy roads, bridges - The Vicksburg Post

 Snow gone, but officials worry about icy roads, bridges

-Despite being under a winter weather warning and a snowfall that began Sunday night and continued through Monday morning covering Warren County in a blanket white and chilling residents with cold temperatures, city and county officials reported few problems.
+Despite being under a winter weather warning, and following snowfall that covered Warren County in a white blanket while chilling residents with cold temperatures, city and county officials reported few problems.

+Only a handful of weather-related wrecks and no power outages were reported during the storm that began Sunday night and continued through Monday morning.

-But with county public and private schools scheduled to resume classes Tuesday after the one-day vacation and the temperature forecast to drop to 24 Monday night, officials are concerned some of the slushy areas and puddles left by melting snow on city and county roads and bridges could cause slick conditions and make driving hazardous.
+The effects of the storm could still be felt Tuesday, however.
+With county public and private schools scheduled to resume classes after the one-day vacation and the temperature forecast to drop to 24 degrees Monday night, officials are concerned some of the slushy areas and puddles left by melting snow on roads and bridges could cause slick conditions and make driving hazardous.

-Alan Campbell, a meteorologist with the National Weather Service Office in Jackson said about one to four inches fell in Warren County, with measurements varying by location.
+Alan Campbell, a meteorologist with the National Weather Service Office in Jackson, said between one and four inches of snow fell in Warren County, with measurements varying by location.

 According to preliminary reports to the National Weather Service, Bovina reported getting two inches of snow, with four inches reported in Vicksburg about one mile west of Culkin.
 Two inches were reported in an area one mile northeast of Vicksburg and 3.5 inches fell in the Eagle Lake area.

-Campbell said the 2-inch snowfall met the criteria for the winter storm warning the Weather Service issued for Warren County Sunday.
+Campbell said the 2-inch snowfall met the criteria for the winter storm warning the Weather Service issued for Warren County on Sunday.
 He said more accurate snow totals will be released in the next two days.

-And much of that snow remained on the ground as the sunset Monday.
+Much of the snow remained on the ground as the sun set Monday.

+Campbell said the snow is out of the area and temperatures will begin warming up after the Tuesday morning freeze.
+Highs will reach the 50s on Wednesday, with lows in the upper to mid-30s.

-While Warren County sheriff’s deputies worked only one snow-related wreck on Oak Ridge Road, Sheriff Martin Pace said drivers still need to be cautious.
+While Warren County sheriff’s deputies worked only one snow-related wreck, on Oak Ridge Road, Sheriff Martin Pace said drivers still need to be cautious.

 “County roads are passable, but people need to drive with caution on little-traveled county roads and bridges,” Pace said.
 “There are still some areas where there is slush on roads and bridges and that could freeze over at night.”